landlord guides

 Step-by-Step Referencing Process

-- Run a credit and background check.
+1. Run a credit and background check.
 Use a reputable referencing service to check the applicant's credit history, any County Court Judgments (CCJs), insolvency records, and electoral roll registration.
 Services such as OpenRent, Goodlord, and Canopy offer standalone tenant referencing packages that do not require you to use their full lettings platform.
-Costs typically range from £15 to £30 per applicant.
+According to current provider pricing pages, costs typically range from £15 to £30 per applicant, with OpenRent charging £20 for a comprehensive reference including credit checks, employer verification, and right-to-rent confirmation.
 The tenant may agree to cover this cost — but you cannot require them to pay under the Tenant Fees Act 2019.

-- Assess affordability.
-The standard industry benchmark is that a tenant's gross annual income should be at least 2.5 to 3 times the annual rent.
+4. Assess affordability.
+The National Residential Landlords Association recommends that a tenant's gross annual income should be at least 2.5 to 3 times the annual rent to ensure they can afford the tenancy alongside their other living expenses.
 For a property at £1,000 per month (£12,000 per year), you would expect a gross income of at least £30,000 to £36,000.
 If the tenant falls slightly below this threshold but has strong references and a solid credit history, you might consider accepting a guarantor.

 Choosing a Referencing Service